cacophony-wj/LeS/README.md

 ## Where the hell do I go after Chloe tells me about the secret passage?

 Go back out the way you came and to the cave where Ralof and Hadvar are.
-Everything breaks if you go through _Cursed Loot's_ shortcut and the _Unofficial Patch_ makes sure to tell you about it, so I have removed that option.
-Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and saerch the Imperials in there for a _Torn Note_.
+The main quest may break if you go through _Cursed Loot's_ "narrow passage" shortcut and the _Unofficial Patch_ makes sure to warn you about it, so I have removed that option.
+Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and search the Imperials in there for a _Torn Note_.
 Read the note.

-## None of the "payment" animations take place in the Shopping Quest!
-I'm stuck in a loop!

-This quest, in which you pick up supplies for buyers in order to be freed from gear, is horribly broken and has been since it was added.
-It will be disabled in a future update, but for now, either never select this dialog option or disable the entire quest chain yourself in _Cursed Loot_'s "Miscellaneous" menu.